-Get your girl power on -- whether for Halloween or in everyday life -- by tying your hair up in a Rosie-the-Riveter bandana style.
+Get your girl power on – whether for Halloween or in everyday life – and tie your hair up in a bandana like Rosie the Riveter.
 This classic look recalls the iconic "We Can Do It" poster that was created by the U.S. government to entice women into the munitions workforce in the early 1940s.
-These days, you're more likely to see rockabilly girls sporting Rosie's classic, red bandana at tattoo conventions than on factory lines, but the look maintains its tough-chick chic.
+These days, you're more likely to see rockabilly girls sporting Rosie's classic red bandana at tattoo conventions than on factory lines, but the look maintains its tough-chick chic.

 Twist your hair into a bun at the back of your head.
 Secure it all the way around with bobby pins.
 Depending on the length of your hair, you might find it easier to create two to three small buns to keep the hair flatter against your head.

-Fold the bandana in half diagonally to create a triangle and take the right outer edge of the triangle in the right hand and the left outer edge in the left hand.
+Fold the bandana in half diagonally to create a triangle and take the right outer edge of the triangle in your right hand and the left outer edge in your left hand.

 Lean forward at the waist and lay the folded edge of the bandana along your hairline at the back of your head.
 The center point of the triangle should cover the crown of your head and point toward your forehead.

-Remain bending at the waist.
-Pull both of the ends up over the center point of the triangle at the top of your head.
-Tie the ends into a single knot -- like the beginning of a bow -- so that the center point is trapped beneath the knot.
+Still bent, pull both of the ends up over the center point of the triangle at the top of your head.
+Tie the ends into a single knot – like the beginning of a bow – so that the center point is trapped beneath the knot.

 Straighten yourself up and give the overlapped ends a tug to tighten the base of the knot.
 The point of the center triangle should stick out in front of the knot and you should have two large flaps poking out just behind the knot, one on each side of your head.